-The Queen's Urology Exam Skills Training (QUEST) mock examination, has been held annually since 1997 for graduating Urology residents from across Canada.
-The exam aims to simulate the Royal College of Physicians and Surgeons of Canada (RCPSC) certifying exam with written and OSCE components.
-Until the pandemic, residents, representing all 12 Canadian urology training programs, travelled from across the country for this in-person event about 3 months prior to the RCPSC exam.
-The pre-pandemic OSCE consisted of 8 x 15 minutes stations with six out of eight stations being staffed by different examiners guiding the candidates through a clinical scenario, whilst scoring their performance.
+The Queen's Urology Exam Skills Training (QUEST) mock examination has been held annually since 1997 for graduating urology residents from across Canada.
+The exam aims to simulate the RCPSC certifying exam with written and OSCE components.
+Until the pandemic, residents, representing all 12 Canadian urology training programs travelled from across the country for this in-person event about three months prior to the RCPSC exam.
+The pre-pandemic OSCE consisted of eight 15-minutes stations with six of eight stations being staffed by different examiners guiding the candidates through a clinical scenario while scoring their performance.
 The other two stations were unstaffed visual recognition stations.

-Given the pandemic restrictions, the QUEST exam was moved to an online format for the December 2020, and December 2021 iterations.
-The OSCE component was offered on the ZOOM platform (Zoom Video Conferencing, San Jose, California) with each candidate examined for 1 hour over the same 4 clinical scenarios.
-This was done for logistical reasons, in order to minimize the risks of technical challenges by a candidate moving from one virtual room to the next.
+Given the pandemic restrictions, the QUEST exam was moved to an online format for the December 2020 and December 2021 iterations.
+The OSCE component was offered on the Zoom platform (Zoom Video Conferencing, San Jose, CA, U.S.), with each candidate examined for one hour over the same four clinical scenarios.
+This was done for logistic reasons, in order to minimize the risks of technical challenges by a candidate moving from one virtual room to the next.
 Each clinical scenario was 15 minutes long and scored independently by two examiners.
-Each examiner conducted two clinical scenarios, but scored all four independently of their peer.
+Each examiner conducted two clinical scenarios but scored all four independently of their peer.
 Examiners were not allowed to confer about their evaluations during or after each examination.
 Each examiner administered two stations and sat passively for two.
-All Four stations were scored in real time by both examiners.
+All four stations were scored in real time by both examiners.

 The exam was provided to all examiners on the day before the exam for their review.
-Clarifications were provided on an ad hoc basis.
-Although all of the examiners were veteran examiners for QUEST having participated for many years, no other specific training was provided on how to score the stations beyond the checklists within the exam.
-All examiners were Royal College Exam certified urologists with many years of experience examining OSCEs in general, and for the QUEST program, specifically.
-50% came from community practices, and 50% from academic practices.
-The practice subspecialty areas of the 16 examiners were as follows: 8 General urology, 2 Uro-Oncology, 2 transplant, 2 Endourology, 1 Andrology, and 1 Reconstructive.
+Clarifications were provided on an ad-hoc basis.
+Although all the examiners were veteran examiners for QUEST, having participated for many years, no other specific training was provided on how to score the stations beyond the checklists within the exam.
+All examiners were RCPSC-certified urologists with many years of experience examining OSCEs in general, and for the QUEST program, specifically.
+Half came from community practices and half from academic practices.
+The practice subspecialty areas of the 16 examiners were as follows: eight general urology, two uro-oncology, two transplant, two endourology, one andrology, and one reconstructive urology.

 The OSCE scoring consisted of a checklist rating scale for each question.
-An intra class correlation (ICC) analysis was conducted to determine the inter-rater reliability of the two examiners for each of the four OSCE stations in both the 2020 and 2021 OSCEs.
+An intra-class correlation (ICC) analysis was conducted to determine the inter-rater reliability of the two examiners for each of the four OSCE stations in both the 2020 and 2021 OSCEs.